columk1/messaging-app/README.md

 ## About The Project

-The guts of this project comes from a tutorial by [AntonioErdeljac](https://github.com/AntonioErdeljac).
+The guts of this project came from a tutorial by [AntonioErdeljac](https://github.com/AntonioErdeljac).
 You can view his original repo [here](https://github.com/AntonioErdeljac/next13-messenger).

 I made a list of 60 issues as I went through the tutorial and worked through them one by one.
-From the beginning, I made some design choices, opting to use a serverless Postgres database instead of the MongoDb instance used in the tutorial.
-I also chose to create some of my own custom solutions where packages had been reached for.
+From the beginning, I made design choices, opting to use a serverless Postgres database instead of the MongoDb instance used in the tutorial.
+I also chose to create some of my own custom solutions where libraries had been used.
 I focused mostly on security and performance but made improvements in many areas.
 Most of the significant changes I made have been added to the [changelog](CHANGELOG.md).
-There is also a more verbose summary in the collapsed section below.
+There is a summary of my process in the collapsed section below.

 <details>
 <summary>Summary of changes</summary>